|Parks: 1||Miles: 338||Days: 1||Hours: 5.5|

 If you left Las Vegas at 5:15am, then you’d arrive at the entrance of Zion at about 8am, or about 2 hours after the first visitors were let into the park.

 However, we suggest grabbing a bite to eat somewhere in Springdale before parking.
 This will probably take 30 minutes, give or take.
-This is going to be a long day of trekking the park, and you’ll need to fuel up before going in.
+This will be a long day of trekking the park, and you’ll need to fuel up before going in.

 8:30 AM – Arrive at Zion National Park